vinaydahiya04/ParkKar/README.md

-# parkKar App
+# ParkKar App

-Get information about all nearby Parking Lots using the <i>parkKar</i> app
+Get information about all nearby Parking Lots using the <i>ParkKar</i> app

-The parkKar app adds ease to life by providing real time information about nearby Parking Lots.
+The ParkKar app adds ease to life by providing real time information about nearby Parking Lots.

 Now you go anywhere with your car/bike without any parking issues.
-Just have a look at the parkKer App and you are Good To Go.
+Just have a look at the ParkKer App and you are Good To Go.

 <a href="https://youtu.be/byUXP8DwfmM" target="_blank">Checkout the Youtube Video</i></a>